alexbosworth/balanceofsatoshis/README.md

 ## -v $HOME/umbrel/lnd:/home/node/.lnd:ro
 docker run -it --rm --network="host" --add-host=umbrel.local:192.168.1.23 -v $HOME/.bos:/home/node/.bos -v $HOME/umbrel/lnd:/home/node/.lnd:ro alexbosworth/balanceofsatoshis report
 ```

-Note: For [umbrel-os](https://github.com/getumbrel/umbrel-os) users, when running the above docker run command, ensure the "192.168.1.23" portion of the command is updated to reflect the IP of the lnd container.
-You can find the IP by looking for the `LND_IP` value inside the `$HOME/umbrel/.env` file.
+Note: For [umbrel-os](https://github.com/getumbrel/umbrel-os) users, when running the above
+docker run command, ensure the "192.168.1.23" portion of the command is updated to reflect the
+IP of the lnd container.
+You can find the IP by looking for the `LND_IP` value inside the
+`$HOME/umbrel/.env` file.

+(Note: Umbrel is not FOSS software, use at your own risk.)

 Otherwise you can just pass the local node credentials as shown above using the
 saved nodes.

+If you are running a long-running command like `telegram`, use  `-d --restart always` instead
+of `-it --rm` to run in daemon mode and auto-restart.

 Note: if you are used to using ctrl+c to terminate the process, that doesn't work on Docker.
 Instead, you can use ctrl+p and then ctrl+q to background the interactive mode, then do